sara-19992/Mastering-JavaScript-in-20-Days/Day17.md

     }, 100);
 }
 //log value of [i] is:  5 five times
-//setTimeout function is async and take time to execute, JS put it into browser feather and continue execute loop and increment the variable i
+//setTimeout function is async and take time to execute, JS put it into browser feather and continue execute loop and increment
-//then variable i become 5 then execute setTimeout 5 times with value of i (5).
+// the variable i, then variable i become 5 then execute setTimeout 5 times with value of i (5).

 for (var i = 0; i < 5; i++) {
   (function (i) {